AirshipCMS/Docs/14-Page-Templates.md

 [ screenshot of browser ]

-### Method 2: Downloading a generated template to your local project directory
+### Method 2: Downloading a Generated Page Template
 If you set the template in Airship CMS, you can immediately `airship land` the project to generate a template file with the proper name.

 ---